huandu/facebook/README.md

 }
 ```

-One can use following struct.
+One can use the following struct.

 ```go
 type Data struct {